Why no one ever takes your advice

 Stage three: Preparation

 Here, the need for change has been finally been accepted and our person-in-need is starting to make the necessary preparations to enact it.
-However, there are large risks here.
-These preparations represent a time of great turmoil as our person-in-need comes to grips with what needs to happen.
-Under the pressure to change, with a long road ahead can make creating action plans and deadlines seem stressful and difficult.
+However, there are still large risks lurking.
+These preparations represent a time of great turmoil as our person-in-need begins to get a sense of the change ahead of them.
+Under the pressure to change well-trained habits, with a long and difficult road stretching out in front, the idea of creating 'action plans' and meet deadlines can seem stressful and difficult.

-In the effort, the key is to provide support in a way that doesn't contribute to their feeling of being overwhelmed.
-Support to develop plans and to break problems down into smaller pieces.
-Support to see that the task ahead isn't quite as impossible as it feels.
+In the effort, the key is to provide support in a way that doesn't contribute to a sense of being overwhelmed by the change at hand.
+The best support comes in the form of helping to sharpen or facilitate plans, and to break problems into smaller, and more manipulable pieces---to help our person-in-need see that the task ahead isn't quite as impossible as it might feel.

 Stage four: Action

-The ball is in their court though, so all we can do is encourage where we can.
-Encouragement, and not force however, because if our person-in-need fails to achieve a sense of mastery over their own path to change, the chances of relapse are much higher.
+For change-makers, it is something of a return to helplessness.
+Encouragement where one can, but a withdrawal from active assistance.
+If our person-in-need fails to achieve a sense of mastery over their own path to change, the chances of relapse are much higher.

 Stage five: Maintenance

-This basically refers to the portion of a person's journey towards change in which they are trying to maintain their changes.
+The fifth stage is action, but longer.
 Clinicians normally classify someone as having moved into maintenance after about 6 months.
 There still may be a chance of relapse, but this risk declines over time.
-All we can do is continue to encourage, with emphasis on support when our person-in-need expresses fears or temptations to relapse.
+All change-makers can do is continue to encourage, with emphasis on support when our person-in-need expresses fears or temptations to relapse.

 Stage six: Relapse

 Yet, relapse isn't always a bad thing.
-In fact, it's usually a helpful learning moment.
+In fact, it's often a moment of important reflection.
 One can use a relapse to identify where plans were over-ambitious, or where the sticking points exist.
-It's a setback, but sometimes setbacks are necessary to clear obstacles.
+It's a setback, but sometimes setbacks are necessary to clear obstacles that we could not recognise.